 Gamification in the workplace is growing in popularity.
 While not a new stat, according to eLearning Industry, gamification will be the primary mechanism that 40 percent of the Global 1000 organizations will employ to improve their business operations.

 Gamification makes work more competitive and fun.
 When tangible rewards are attached to hitting certain objectives and milestones, people feel more motivated.
 The nature of gamification also allows for the team to feel closer and much more engaged with each other.

 Gal Rimon, founder and CEO of GamEffective, a workforce performance gamification company, recommends using gamification to solve these common team challenges:

 - Communication.
 You can use social networks like Jive and Yammer to create a “watercooler” effect online.
 In addition, posting, liking, and sharing can be rewarded on Jive and Yammer.
 These are just some of the possibilities.

 - Trust and productivity.
 Micromanaging is counterproductive to the overall goal of productivity within an organization.
 But gamifying productivity can make it fun and rewarding.
 This allows you to set accountability in motion without your virtual staff feeling like they’re constantly being spied on.

 - Culture and training.
-Company culture doesn’t always translate well to remote workers.
+Company culture doesn’t always translate well to some parts of the team, such as any remote employees or offices in different nations.
 But gamifying the learning and training process can help your virtual team gain a better understanding of your culture, product, and processes.

-Motivation has many benefits, including better retention.
-But motivation doesn’t happen overnight.
+Motivation doesn’t happen overnight.
 You can’t organize a one-time pep rally and expect your employees to be excited about their work forever.
-Motivation is a long game, and you can get a jumpstart on it by following the strategies detailed above.

 If you have your own strategies for motivating remote employees in your company, I’d love to hear about them.
 Please share your thoughts in the comments below.